datstartup/ubuntuopenbox/lessons/course.md

 `/etc/apt/source.list` file will have a list of repository addresses.

-PPA: A Personal Package Archives (PPA) is a repository maintained by an individual or an independent group; as oppose to the official repository maintained by Ubuntu.
+PPA: A Personal Package Archives (PPA) is a repository maintained by an individual or an independent group; as opposed to the official repository maintained by Ubuntu.

 ## 2. Update apt information (from source.list file)
 ```